DiscoGen: Procedural Generation of Algorithm Discovery Tasks in Machine Learning: DiscoGen

 We use Example \ref{fig:example_config} to demonstrate the task interface.
 For this on-policy RL task, the ADA will work in JAX \citep{bradbury_jax_2018} to maximise the performance of an RL agent.
-The majority of the codebase is \textit{fixed}: domain-specific code like wrapper functions and environment creation, as well as the optimiser (which uses Adam \citep{kingma_adam_2017}) and training loop modules.
-While an agent \textit{can} interact with these files, any changes will be overwritten prior to meta-testing to prevent evaluation hacking.
+The majority of the codebase is \textit{fixed}: domain-specific code like wrapper functions, environment creation, and the optimiser, training loop, target and activation modules.
+While ADAs \textit{can} interact with these files, changes are overwritten prior to meta-testing to prevent evaluation hacking.

-The ADA must work with two \textit{editable} files: the loss, which starts as an empty function mapping inputs like collected data batches to a scalar loss; and the network architecture, which maps environment observations to an RL policy, value function and recurrent state and also includes no logic.
-The ADA can make arbitrary code edits, such as writing additional functions, importing missing packages, and filling the templates.
+The ADA must work with two \textit{editable} files: the loss, which starts as an empty function mapping inputs (e.g., data batches) to a scalar loss; and the network architecture, which maps environment observations to an RL policy, value function and recurrent state, and also contains no logic.
+The ADA can make arbitrary code edits, such as writing additional functions, importing extra packages, and filling templates.
 The agent can \textit{run} inner-loop training and evaluation for both meta-train environments.
 To ensure security during agent execution, the ADA operates in a containerised environment.
-If one editable module is \textit{only} called by another, the ADA could also edit its interface, expanding the search-space of algorithms in DiscoGen tasks further.
+If one editable module is \textit{only} called by another, the ADA can edit its interface, expanding the search-space of algorithms in DiscoGen tasks further.